alphagov/email-alert-frontend/README.md

 ## Nomenclature

 - Email Alert Signup: a page displaying the title of what the User is signing up to
-- Tags: A key and array value pair which when are used by the [Email Alert API](https://github.com/alphagov/email-alert-api) to forward the user onto the govdelivery signup URL
+- Tags: A key and array value pair which when are used by the [Email Alert API](https://github.com/alphagov/email-alert-api) to forward the user onto the signup URL

 ## Dependences